Likaeus/Likaeus/README.md

 - 👋 Hi, I’m @Likaeus
-- 👀 I’m interested in things related to A.I and cybersecurity
+- 👀 I’m interested in things related to A.I and cybersecurity also data science and machine learning
 - 🌱 I’m currently learning in PUCMM university
 - 💞️ I’m looking to collaborate on diferent kinds of projects
 - 📫 How to reach me?, Well Basically trough my email "rodriguezvarona@gmail.com"